nothazel/music-downloader/README.md

 - `dotenv` for loading environment variables from a `.env` file.
 - `readline` for creating a command-line interface.
 - `chalk` for terminal styling.
+- `node-fetch` to enable HTTP requests in Node.js environments.

 ## License